-Preparing young EFL learners for giving speeches is very challenging.
-It can be an interesting and worthwhile activity, however, if teachers do the following: one, let students select their own speech topics and write their own speeches; and two, coach students on how to understand and connect with their audience to get their messages across.
+Preparing young EFL learners for giving speeches is a very challenging task.
+It can be an interesting and worthwhile activity, however, if teachers do the following: one, let students select their speech topics and write their own speeches; and two, coach students on how to understand and connect with their audience to get their messages across.

 © 2012 Paul Richard Kuehn